clovertrail/sync-signalr-client/README.md

 Start the two clients: primary and secondary

-The primary client will connect both notification hub and transport hub.
+The primary client will connect both notification hub ("http://localhost:5000/notificationHub") and transport hub ("http://localhost:5000/transportHub").
 It will print the group name to sync with secondary client.

 ```
 cd client
-dotnet run -- primary -t "http://localhost:5000/transportHub"  -n "http://localhost:5000/notificationHub"
+dotnet run -- primary
 ```

 The output is: